Games & Quizzes

 /ˈrōliNG/

 moving by turning over and over on axis.
-To make something smooth/flat using rounded tool.
+To continue along as time normally progresses.

 /ˈēvniNG/

 in the evening. short for good evening.
-Last part of the day and early part of night.
-To make something level; to flatten.
+A social event in the early part of the night.
+To make something equal.

 /ˈstāSH(ə)n/